sathishrouthu/cp/DSA/LinkedList/LFU_Cache_DLL.md

 remove the node from the containingList;
 IF leastFrequency in cache is currentFrequency and containingList has no more nodes:
-    increment the leastFrequency by 1. newFrequency = currentFrequency+1 (increment the node's frequency by 1) check if a list already exists with newFrequency.
+    increment the leastFrequency by 1. newFrequency = currentFrequency+1
+update the node's frequenct to newFrequency. check if a list already exists with newFrequency.
 IF Exists:
     add the node at the front of the exisiting list